Sturminster Newton: History

 The Sturminster Newton Heritage Trust runs the Sturminster Newton Mill on the south bank of the river and which has existed since at least 1016.
 The mill was restored in 1980 and is now a working museum watermill which is open to visitors on some days every week between the end of March and the end of September.
 The mill resumed commercial production of flour in 2020.

 The town centre is built in a mixture of styles, including 17th- and 18th-century thatched cottages, Georgian stone buildings, and 19th-century brick buildings.
-Set back from the main road is the market square and parish church of St Mary, which was rebuilt in 1486 by the abbots of Glastonbury.
+Set back from the main road is the market square and parish church of St Mary, which was rebuilt in 1486 by the abbots of Glastonbury Abbey.
 The church was heavily modified in the 19th century, but the carved wagon roof remains.

-From 1863 the Somerset and Dorset Railway ran through the town until 1966 when it was dismantled as part of the Beeching Axe.
+Sturminster Newton railway station was served by the Somerset and Dorset Railway, which ran through the town from 1863 until it was dismantled in 1966 as part of the Beeching Axe.
 The railway goods yard gave milk trains access to the private sidings of the local creamery.
 Started in 1913 by local farmers to produce cheddar cheese and pasteurised milk, it was taken over by the Milk Marketing Board in 1937.
 Milk trains ceased in 1966 on closure of the line, with the creamery remaining in operation until 2000 under successor Dairy Crest.
-The station and goods yard were demolished in the mid 1970s.
+The station and goods yard were demolished in the mid-1970s.

-The town is set in the vale on which Thomas Hardy based his fictional Vale of the little dairies (in his Tess of the d'Urbervilles) and Sturminster had the largest cattle market in Europe, which stood close to the town centre until it was closed and demolished in 1997.
+The town is set in the vale on which Thomas Hardy based his fictional Vale of the little dairies (in his novel Tess of the d'Urbervilles) and Sturminster had the largest cattle market in Europe, which stood close to the town centre until it was closed and demolished in 1997.